kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/building-your-learning-toolkit.md

 After completing this lesson, you will be able to:

-- Differentiate between effective and ineffective learning habits.
+- Differentiate between good and bad learning habits.
-- Create a plan for developing effective learning habits and breaking bad learning habits.
+- Create a plan for developing good learning habits and breaking bad learning habits.
 - Utilize habits to increase the effectiveness of your learning.
 - Identify and implement a variety of strategies to increase the effectiveness of your self-directed learning